 Measuring magnetic fields requires specialized sensors and a knowledge of physics and electronics.
 You can use a variety of instruments, including teslameters, fluxmeters, and magnetometers, to measure magnetism.

-No matter which instrument you use, proper technique is important to ensure accurate results.
+No matter which magnetic field measurement instrument you use, proper technique is important to ensure accurate results.
 Learn how to prevent mistakes by downloading the whitepaper, Top 5 Most Common Sources of Error in Magnetic Measurement.